mageddo/dns-proxy-server/examples/using-same-compose-file/README.md

-Note if you are using docker-compose v2 or v3 DPS is not necessary to solve containers on the same compose file
+Note if you are using docker-compose v2 or v3 DPS is not necessary to solve containers on the same compose file, note you will not be able to solve containers from host

 ```bash
 $ docker-compose -f docker-compose-v2.yml up --force-recreate